GemsNY

 Emeralds in 14th-century Europe

 In 1498, French Princess Anne Beaujeu’s headdress featured emeralds, pearls and diamonds.
 At that time, men wore green emerald stones on their clothes, belts and necklaces.
-In the late 14th century, elite women’s hair was padded with heavily jeweled gold hairnets and emeralds were an essential part of the adornment.
+In the late 14th century, elite women wore heavily padded gold hairnets and added emeralds as an essential part of the adornment.

-Emerald badges and brooches were worn on dresses with low necklines, often decorated with silk and sewn with gemstones.
+European elites wore Emerald badges and brooches on silk dresses with low necklines and with gemstone decorations.

 Emeralds Symbolism in Ancient Tales

 The people of Manta, Peru, around the time of the Spanish conquest, worshipped an emerald the size of an ostrich egg.
-The stone was revered as a deity named Umina.
-Priests displayed the emerald goddess only on special days, when devotees were encouraged to pray to the mother stone by offering her “daughters,” smaller green stones.
+They revered the stone as the deity Umina.
+Priests displayed the emerald goddess only on special days, when devotees prayed to the mother stone by offering her “daughters,” smaller green stones.

 When Spanish conquistadors conquered the area, they seized numerous emeralds but could never find the hidden Umina.
 They also destroyed many stones by using hammer blows, believing true emeralds could withstand the impact.
 Little did they know, a green emerald has a hardness of 8 on the Mohs scale, making it relatively durable but nowhere close to diamonds.